RoseMaster3000/fightorflight-aggro/README.md

 * Pokemon entity is immune to the suffocation damage.(can be disabled in the config)
 * Pokemon stops running away if the health isn't full(can be disabled in the config).
 * Added multipliers for player's Pokemon
-* Added a new config to disable the health sync for wild pokemon(the health sync for wild pokemon will disabled by default)
+* Added a new config to disable the health sync for wild pokemon(the health sync for wild pokemon will be disabled by default)

 ### Features/Changes that is not released currently:
-- Not much.
-I will be busy for a few days so the development should slow down.
+- Options to enable friendly fire
+- Nature multipliers.(It can't be edited in the config before.)
 ## TODO
 - Attack Position for Poke Staff(not available currently.
 It is quite difficult.)
 - Friendly fire config.